King Edward's School, Birmingham: King Edward's in modern literature

 Jonathan Coe's novel The Rotters' Club was begun while he was at KES, and he said that the background detail of the school (renamed King William's) and the Birmingham suburbs came from his own life.

-The School is also referenced in Tolkien, a 2019 film that focuses on Tolkien’s earlier years as a student at King Edward’s and Oxford:

-Mrs Faulkner: King Edward's?
-That's a very good school.

-Father Francis Morgan: Well, they're very bright boys, Mrs. Faulkner.
-Very diligent.
-After Africa, their mother home-schooled them, and they are now fluent in many languages.

-Mrs Faulkner: Yes, but I mean socially.
-You boys will be mixing with the cream of Birmingham's bonnes familles.
-And quite a change from Africa, I shouldn't wonder.
-They've been living in England far longer than they ever were in Bloemfontein.
-Isn't that right, boys?

-J.R.R.
-Tolkien: Yes, we hardly ever carry our spears anymore.
+The biographical drama film Tolkien (2019) deals with the early life of J. R. R. Tolkien, including his time at KES.

 Notable former pupils

 Former pupils of King Edward's School, Birmingham are known as Old Edwardians (OEs).
 A number of pupils have achieved prominence across various academic and sporting fields as well as in public service.
-Alumni of the school include two Nobel laureates, and J. R. R. Tolkien, author of The Lord of the Rings and The Hobbit.
+Alumni of the school include two Nobel laureates, a Fields medallist, and J. R. R. Tolkien, author of The Lord of the Rings and The Hobbit.